Ashkan-Yaldaie/thesis/documents/Thesis.md

     </tr>
     <tr>
       <td><a href="#table-2">Table 2</a></td>
-      <td>List of the devices used for this project and their purchase information</td>
+      <td>List of the devices used for this project and the purchase information</td>
     </tr>
   </tbody>
 </table>